iVideoGameBoss/NetflixYouTubeSpeedControl/README.md

    - **Netflix Changes**: If Netflix updates their player (e.g., hides `<video>` deeper), the extension might break—fork and fix!

 ## Caveats
-- Works only on Netflix watch pages (`/watch/*`).
+- Works only on Netflix & YouTube watch pages (`/watch/*`).
-- Netflix might reset speeds on skips/seeks—extension re-applies on play events.
+- Netflix or YouTube might reset speeds on skips/seeks—extension re-applies on play events.
 - For personal use only; not affiliated with Netflix.
 - Tested on Firefox 143+—may not work on older versions or other browsers (Chrome MV3 compatible with tweaks).
-- No guarantees—Netflix could block speed changes in future updates.
+- No guarantees—Netflix or YouTube could block speed changes in future updates.

 ## License
 This project is licensed under the MIT License—feel free to modify and share!